The 22 Most Popular Test Management Tools Worth Considering

 Via Kualitee

-Kualitee is an application lifecycle management (ALM) solution that allows agile teams to plan, design, manage, and execute software tests.
-Developed by software testing practitioners, it offers an intuitive interface and a collaborative environment to streamline testing processes.
-As an ALM tool, Kualitee empowers teams to control their software release lifecycle, improve application quality, and gain real-time visibility into application health.
+Kualitee is an application lifecycle management solution that allows agile teams to plan, design, manage, and execute software tests.
+It offers an intuitive interface and collaborative environment to streamline testing processes.
+Kualitee may be a fit for teams looking for a test management tool with ALM-style features.

 Key features